mmikejcruz/osticket-prereqs/README.md

 <img src="https://i.imgur.com/MUOz9dh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create the directory c://php and unzip all the content included in file PHP 7.3.8 there.
-Allows for PHP Manager to be registered within IIS.
+Allows for PHP Manager to be registered within IIS as an admin.
+MySQL
 </p>
 <br />